philia897/VPN-Project/README.md

     - **Logger.java** Logging  (prints messages to the terminal)
   - **handshake** Two file about handshake process
     - **HandshakeMessage.java** A class for encoding, decoding and transmitting key-value messages
     - **ClientHandshake.java** The client side of the handshake protocol.
-Currently mostly an empty class – it consists of declaration of fixed data, as a static substitute for the handshake protocol.
     - **ServerHandshake.java** Likewise for the server side of the handshake protocol.
   - **security** Classes for security
     - **HandshakeCrypto.java** A class that provides static methods for encrypting/decrypting, extracting key from keyfile